 [Heading inserted in Gazette 26 Aug 2011 p.
 3482.]

-4. Resignation of committee members
+4. Committee members, resignation of

 A committee member may resign from membership of the committee by giving the CEO or the committee’s presiding member written notice of the resignation.

 4A.
-Meeting, or part of meeting, may be closed to public — s.
-5.23(2)(h)
+Matter prescribed for when meeting may be closed to public (Act s.
+5.23(2)(h))

 The determination by the local government of a price for the sale or purchase of property by the local government, and the discussion of such a matter, are matters prescribed for the purposes of section 5.23(2)(h).